 i.
 Incredible Helplines- A contact card listing important helplines for key organisations

 iii.
-Pamphlets on pro bono legal services: Criminal Legal Aid Scheme (CLAS) for legal representation in criminal proceedings, Community Legal Clinics where members of the public may seek basic legal advice and Legal Aid Bureau (LAB) which covers a range of civil matters (where available)
+Information on pro bono legal services: Criminal Legal Aid Scheme (CLAS) for legal representation in criminal proceedings, Community Legal Clinics where members of the public may seek basic legal advice and Legal Aid Bureau (LAB) which covers a range of civil matters

 Project Schools and what the lessons entail.
 A principal,